JigSawFr/tipi-store/apps/portall/metadata/description.md

 - **First Launch**: The application will create its SQLite database automatically on first run
 - **Data Persistence**: Ensure the data volume is properly mounted to preserve your port configurations
-- **Docker Integration**: Docker functionality uses a secure socket proxy (`11notes/socket-proxy`) for safe API access
+- **Docker Integration**: Requires the Socket Proxy application to be installed for secure Docker API access
-- **Socket Proxy**: Automatic deployment with read-only Docker socket access and minimal permissions
+- **Socket Proxy Dependency**: Install the `socket-proxy` application before enabling Docker features
 - **Port Scanning**: Network scanning features may require additional network permissions
 - **Health Monitoring**: Automatic health checks ensure service availability with 30-second intervals
 - **Backup**: Use the built-in export feature to backup your port configurations as JSON